starsite/SwiftFM/README.md

 * You no longer need an extra `let (data, info) =` call prior to unwrapping either object.
 * You can now 'dot' directly into `info`, like this: `print("fetched \(info.returnedCount) records")`.

-If I were using SwiftFM as an end user, I'd want/expect it to work more like a `URLSession` call.
+If I were using SwiftFM as an end user, I'd want it to work more like a `URLSession` call.
 Now it does.

 ---